HK01569/hyperfan/README.md

 # Donation request!
 I need an Intel ARC GPU to validate hyperfan against real hardware. can you help?
-See my Kofi link or get in touch.
-THANK YOU!
+If you'd like to donate, see my Kofi link.
+If you have an ARC GPU and wish to test, you'll be added to my list of testers.

+Thank you!!!

 # Hyperfan
 Fan control platform for Linux enthusiasts who demand precise thermal management, written in Rust!